 Regardless of your pet’s age, they can develop a food allergy at any point in their life.
 This is especially likely to happen if you’ve been feeding them the same food for months or years.
 Dogs need diversity in their diets.
 Your dog might be allergic to the single source of chemically-laced protein she’s been getting (the meat in commercial dog food tends to be loaded with antibiotics and hormones, which can cause an immune system over-reaction).
 They might also become sensitive to other ingredients in the food, usually grains and other carbohydrates.

 The only way to diagnose and treat a food allergy is to feed your dog a prescription on hydrolyzed protein diet – and nothing else – for 12 weeks.
 This allows the allergen to be completely removed from your dog’s system and gives them a chance for their body to recover.
 It is extremely important to stick to this diet – any additional treats could set back your dog’s recovery until you know for sure what your dog is allergic to.
 After 12 weeks, you can begin to reintroduce foods very slowly to see what your dog might be reacting to.
-Dogs with food allergies typically respond best to homemade or raw diets once the allergen has been discovered.
+Dogs with food allergies may benefit from switching to one of the 11 Best Dog Foods For Allergies.

 While any breed of dog may be affected by allergies, some dog breeds are more likely to develop allergies than others.
 Here are some of the breeds most affected by allergies.